Hylian/hylian.github.io/_posts/2014-12-29-adventures-in-sourcing-and-building-an-ergodox.md

 ---
 {% include JB/setup %}

-I spent this semester pulling together the parts to build an ErgoDox, and recently completed my build over winter break.
 The ErgoDox is an open-source, split key, mechanical keyboard.
-I chose to build an ErgoDox because it uses Cherry MX keys, has multiple thumb keys, and made for a nice DIY project.
+I spent this semester pulling together the parts to build my own, and recently completed my build over winter break.
+I decided to build an ErgoDox because it uses Cherry MX keys, has multiple thumb keys, and made for a nice DIY project.
 ErgoDox kits occasionally go on sale on Massdrop, but I tried to save some cash by sourcing all the components individually.

 Electronics
 ===========